 Both Facebook and Twitter have tools that allow you to find out who follows you.
 The best part is, they’re incredibly easy and intuitive to use.
 Just fill out a few boxes and click Enter.

-So, run some analyses on your social media audience and use it as the basis of your campaign.
+So, run some analysis on your social media audience and use it as the basis of your campaign.

 If your research suggests your audience are generally 30-something singletons from Western Europe who are into campaigning and watching cat videos on the internet, you can ask yourself ‘what might motivate them to send content to my page?’.